landelare/ue5coro/README.md

-Asynchronous coroutines (in both modes) synchronously return to their callers at the first co_await or co_return that they encounter and the rest of the function body runs either independently (no LatentInfo) or through the latent action manager (with LatentInfo).
+Asynchronous coroutines (in both modes) synchronously return to their callers at the first co_await or co_return that they encounter and the rest of the function body runs either independently (in async mode) or through the latent action manager (in latent mode).

 Everything co_awaitable works in every asynchronous coroutine, regardless of its BP integration: